joaovirgili/bloc_example/README.md

 We have two buttons which each one increment a label in a different way: SetState and BLOC.
 A print function is called in Home's build function.

-Notice that everytime you click in SetState button, the widget was built again and the print is called.
+Notice that everytime you click in SetState button, the widget is built again and the print is called.
 On the otherhand, when using the BLOC button it doesn't occurs.

 ## Conclusion